 900 to 850 B.C.

-iron grew slowly in popularity due to the familiarity and usefulness of
+Egyptians make iron tools.
+In this era, iron grew slowly in popularity due to the familiarity and usefulness of bronze and copper.

-- Iron weapons have been found and traced to the Babylonians to about 900 B.C.
+Iron weapons have been found that can be traced to the Babylonians from about 900 B.C.

-- The Chinese during the Sui Dynasty developed the ability to turn wrought iron into steel in 589
+During the Sui Dynasty, the Chinese developed the ability to turn wrought iron into steel.

 A.D.
 Welding History

-- First time in welding history that gold brazing process is recorded by Pliny.
-He describes how salts acted as a flux and how metal color determines brazing difficulty (color indicated s the presence of oxides).
+Pliny the Elder records the first written description in welding history of a gold brazing process.
+He describes how salts acted as a flux and how metal color determines brazing difficulty (i.e. color indicates the presence of oxides).

-- Welding was used in the Iron pillar in Delhi, India, about 310 AD, weighing 5.4 metric tons. (pictured above).
-Other structures with similar construction found in England, Scandinavia and Rome.
-Source of iron was meteors.
+Forge welding used in the Iron pillar in Delhi, India, weighing a total of 5.4 metric tons. (pictured above).

 1000 – 1099 A.D.
 (11th Century)

-- The manuscript written by monk Theophilus has a description of mixing flux for silver brazing.
-He indicates the use of Sodium Chloride and Potassium Tarpate.
+The manuscript written by monk Theophilus includes a description of mixing flux for silver brazing.
+He indicates the use of sodium chloride and potassium tarpate.
 Metals are 66 percent Silver-Copper.

-The Middle Ages (5th to 15th century) brought a phase in welding history where forge welding was front and center.
-Blacksmiths pounded hot metal until it bonded.
+The Middle Ages (5th to 15th century) brought a phase in welding history where forge welding was dominant.

 14th Through 17th Centuries